sauravroychoudhury/sauravroychoudhury.github.io/index.md

 **Professor of Finance & Economics**<br />
 Capital University, Columbus, Ohio

 I am a Professor of Finance and Economics at Capital University.
-My research focuses on financial economics, economic impact analysis, corporate governance, and public policy evaluation.
+My research focuses on artificial intelligence and large language models (LLMs) in finance, financial economics, economic impact analysis and regional modeling, corporate governance, and public policy evaluation.
 I have led major economic impact studies, including the statewide analysis of data centers in Ohio and the Columbus Metropolitan Housing Authority study.

 In addition to my academic work, I lead **SRC EvalMetrics LLC**, where I provide economic modeling and expert analysis services.
 I am also actively involved in the Flouds AI enterprise data platform project.